Probing Multimodal LLMs as World Models for Driving: Abstract

 \section{Abstract}

-We provide a sober look at the application of Multimodal Large Language Models (MLLMs) within the domain of autonomous driving and challenge/verify some common assumptions, focusing on their ability to reason and interpret dynamic driving scenarios through sequences of images/frames in a closed-loop control environment.
-Despite the significant advancements in MLLMs like GPT-4V, their performance in complex, dynamic driving environments remains largely untested and presents a wide area of exploration.
-We conduct a comprehensive experimental study to evaluate the capability of various MLLMs as world models for driving from the perspective of a fixed in-car camera.
-Our findings reveal that, while these models proficiently interpret individual images, they struggle significantly with synthesizing coherent narratives or logical sequences across frames depicting dynamic behavior.
-The experiments demonstrate considerable inaccuracies in predicting (i) basic vehicle dynamics (forward/backward, acceleration/deceleration, turning right or left), (ii) interactions with other road actors (e.g., identifying speeding cars or heavy traffic), (iii) trajectory planning, and (iv) open-set dynamic scene reasoning, suggesting biases in the models' training data.
-To enable this experimental study we introduce a specialized simulator, \METHOD{}, designed to generate diverse driving scenarios, providing a platform for evaluating MLLMs in the realms of driving.
-Additionally, we contribute the full open-source code and a new dataset,``\DATA'', for evaluating MLLMs in driving.
-Our results highlight a critical gap in the current capabilities of state-of-the-art MLLMs, underscoring the need for enhanced foundation models to improve their applicability in real-world dynamic environments.
+We provide a sober look at the application of Multimodal Large Language Models (MLLMs) in autonomous driving, challenging common assumptions about their ability to interpret dynamic driving scenarios.
+Despite advances in models like GPT-4o, their performance in complex driving environments remains largely unexplored.
+Our experimental study assesses various MLLMs as world models using in-car camera perspectives and reveals that while these models excel at interpreting individual images, they struggle to synthesize coherent narratives across frames, leading to considerable inaccuracies in understanding (i) ego vehicle dynamics, (ii) interactions with other road actors, (iii) trajectory planning, and (iv) open-set scene reasoning.
+We introduce the \DATA{} dataset and \METHOD{} simulator to enhance our evaluation, highlighting gaps in current MLLM capabilities and the need for improved models in dynamic real-world environments.